 Heritage-Crystal Clean, one of America’s largest environmental service providers, has long been searching for a solution to its customers’ PFAS disposal problems.
-During the weeklong demonstration at one of Heritage-Crystal Clean’s facilities, the PFAS Annihilator™ successfully destroyed PFAS (and other organics) in representative samples of 16 gallons of landfill leachate and validated the technology’s efficacy.
+During the weeklong customer engagement at one of Heritage-Crystal Clean’s facilities, the PFAS Annihilator™ successfully destroyed PFAS (and other organics) in representative samples of 16 gallons of landfill leachate and validated the technology’s efficacy.
 The next iteration of the mobile unit currently under construction will include increased capacity for the reactor and throughput, as well as automate processes so it can operate without manual intervention.

-In this pilot we saw the Battelle PFAS ANNIHILATOR™ demonstrate the ability to reduce total PFAS in landfill leachate to single digit concentrations with no adverse byproducts in the treated water," said Amy Dindal, Battelle PFAS Program Manager.
+In this customer engagement we saw the Battelle PFAS ANNIHILATOR™ demonstrate the ability to reduce total PFAS in landfill leachate to single digit concentrations with no adverse byproducts in the treated water," said Amy Dindal, Battelle PFAS Program Manager.
 “We’ve successfully demonstrated this technology can be brought to a facility that processes waste materials, set-up in a few hours and destroy PFAS chemicals in the presence of other co-contaminants.
 We are invigorated in our intent to bring this game-changing technology to scale and expand it to meet the growing need around the country."

 Landfill Leachate at HCC Before Processing through Battelle PFAS Annihilator™